 - Get your National Parks Passport stamped at various destination along the route.

 - Extend your trip by heading into New Mexico, where you'll find even more sites to visit!

 Are you looking for a park near one of Texas' largest cities?
 Start here:

-- Austin - You can drive to Lyndon B. Johnson National Historical Park in about an hour, San Antonio Missions National Historical Park in about an hour and a half, and Waco Mammoth National Monument in about two hours from Austin.
+- Austin - The closest National Park to Austin is Lyndon B. Johnson National Historical Park, which is about an hour way.
+San Antonio Missions National Historical Park is about an hour and a half away, and Waco Mammoth National Monument in about two hours from Austin.

-- Dallas / Fort Worth - DFW's closest National Park, Waco Mammoth National Monument, is less than two hours from the metroplex.
+- Dallas / Fort Worth - The closest National Park to Dallas / Fort Worth is Waco Mammoth National Monument, which is less than two hours from the DFW metroplex.
 While not in Texas, Chickasaw National Recreation Area in Oklahoma is only about two and a half hours away from Dallas.

 - El Paso - The closest National Park to El Paso is Chamizal National Monument, which is located in the city.
 Guadalupe National Park is about two hours away, while Fort Davis National Historic Site is about four hours.
 White Sands National Monument and Carlsbad Canyons, both in New Mexico, are also located nearby.